“Originality is nothing but judicious imitation.”

 popular by demand

-Sir Kempson is an Alt-Country trio that started in April of 2018 based in Carbondale Colorado.
+Sir Kempson is an Alt-Country Americana band that started in April of 2018 based in Carbondale Colorado.
 They are starting to make waves in the regional music scene.
 Featuring guitar and vocals from songwriter Hugh Phillips who delivers his songs and rare covers with a unique vocal dynamic.
-The rhythm section made up of upright bass and percussion, from Pete Langford and Duane Moore respectively, rounding out the band’s sound.
+The rhythm section made up of percussion, from Duane Moore.
 The band has evolved from the roots of American music.
 The sound is acoustic but can quickly get jamming and rocking.
 “The concept is to have musicians come in, play their idea, and roll with it” says frontman Hugh.
 Improv is the name of the game which can be a delight for the musicians, and the listener is rewarded with a different experience each show.

 In all Sir Kempson is worth a listen at one of their shows.
 Currently they don’t have a record but who knows what the future has in store?
 Undoubtedly we can expect at least an EP in the near future.
 Weather at a brewery or a theatre they will certainly bring a sense of excitement and interest to the somewhat mundane pop country music scene.